SyedSyedSalman8/Planning-A-Company-Party/README.md

 The inputs to this program are nodes of the tree (employees) and their individual conviviality rating

 # Output
-The output of this program is the max possible aggregated conviviality rating of invited nodes/employees, keep in consideration the  employee - direct supervisor restriction
+The output of this program is the max possible aggregated conviviality rating of invited nodes/employees, keeping in consideration the  employee - direct supervisor restriction

 # Editing the program to see results
 You can add nodes to the 2 predefined trees or make a new tree and pass the root of that tree to the Find_Max_Conv() function.
 Note that the aggregate ratings are calculated as follows: